tegesoft/camp/README.txt

+> *Ponder* : https://github.com/billyquith/ponder is a new project that brings CAMP to a new life and a new level.
+Please
+> prefer Ponder to Camp. -- the former Camp team --

+***

 CAMP is a multi-purpose reflection library developped by Technogerma Systems France and then by Tegesoft (where the dev team has moved)
 (http://www.tegesoft.com).